aravind-sadharani/chandraveena/src/blog/grammar-of-music/index.md

 image: "../../../images/chant-raga.png"
 description: "I am S. Balachander, an Indian classical musician and a performing artist of Chandraveena.
 In my long association with music, I have been privileged to have had deep and meaningful discussions on the theory of music with my Ustad, and undertaken further study of scriptures to understand our music better.
 Here I talk about grammar of Indian Classical Music.
 Read on to find out more!"
 ---

+## Introduction

-Indian Classical Music was not always like we know, having evolved continuously over a period of 1500 - 2000 years.
+Indian Classical Music was not always like we know and understand today, having evolved continuously over a period of 1500 - 2000 years.
 Despite the long evolution, it has retained its fundamental identity and principles.
 In an [earlier post](/blog/what-is-classical/), we talked about how the intertwined evolution of *Lakshya* (presentation) and *Lakshana* (grammar) have lent Indian Classical Music its distinctive identity.
 Now let us take a closer look at Lakshanas.

 Like with any language, even for music, a grammatical framework is essential for effective communication and consistent understanding.
 In Indian Classical music, treatises on musical grammar and rules are called *Lakshanagranthas* (books of grammar), which have evolved and developed over many centuries.
 Lakshanagranthas deal primarily with Lakshanas, although they do talk about Lakshya as well.